-Every October 17, we pause to observe International Day for the Eradication of Poverty, celebrating hard-earned progress we have made while acknowledging the considerable distance the remains before our goal is achieved.
+Every October 17, we pause to observe International Day for the Eradication of Poverty, celebrating hard-earned progress we have made while acknowledging the considerable distance that remains before our goal is achieved.
 Indeed, last year extreme poverty rose globally for the first time in over twenty years.
 The pandemic was one key cause, but so too were the effects of climate change and increased conflict in parts of the world.

 While most of the global poor – about 80 percent according to the World Bank – live in rural areas, effects of climate change ranging from extreme weather events to long-term sea level rise impact rural and urban areas alike.
 One farmer’s extreme rainfall upstream can be another person’s devastating urban flood downstream.
 Water is the great connector between climate impacts and wider efforts to reduce vulnerability and accelerate poverty reduction.